sherpa396/HealthyClick/README.md

 ## Drawbacks/LoopHoles
-* An initial admin account is needed for approving all other accounts.
+* An initial admin should be created using django create super user.